 It’s great to thoughtfully donate items in good condition based on what organizations can actually resell or use.
 But many centers are so overrun with stuff that realistically no one wants.
-They simply don’t have the manpower to process through everything and many items end up in the landfill.
+They simply don’t have the human-power to process through everything, and many items end up in the landfill.

 Here are the reasons why you should stop donating as the default.

 1 / Regain Monetary Value

 There’s an obvious reason you should seriously consider selling things instead of donating or giving them away.
 Money, of course.
 It’s very likely that you spent money on the things you own, so why not recapture some of that value in the process of letting go?
 This can be especially helpful if you went through a heavy consumerist phase or are trying to pay down debt.

-2 / Sustainable Lifestyle Change Takes Time & Effort (and that’s why it works)
+2 / Sustainable Lifestyle Change Takes Effort Over Time

 Truly shifting your lifestyle from a consumer-based to a more creator-based approach takes time and effort.
 It’s not something that happens overnight.
 If you bear the pain of going through and dealing with each item, you are more likely to change as a person and evolve through the decluttering process.
 Selling off your items one by one is a conscious act and reminder to be more intentional with future items you bring into your life.